Apply for a disabled person's bus pass

 -

-Hampshire County Council Disabled person’s bus passes are automatically reissued two weeks prior to the expiry date of the current one.
+Hampshire County Council Disabled person’s bus passes are automatically reissued four weeks prior to the expiry date of the current one.
 If your pass is not automatically reissued this means you either need to confirm your address or to provide updated proof of disability before your bus pass can be reissued.
 When you renew your bus pass online you will be asked to upload documents showing evidence of your address or disability.

-Please inform the bus pass team if your appearance, address or circumstances has changed as you do have an option to change your current concession if needed.
+Inform the bus pass team if your appearance, address or circumstances has changed as you do have an option to change your current concession if needed.
 Also notify us if the person for whom the pass has been issued, no longer needs it.

 If you are unable to upload your evidence this can be emailed to [email protected] or post a copy of your evidence to Bus Pass Team, PO Box 696 Fareham PO14 9PD.
 Please include the following information: bus pass number, name and old address and the details of new address, telephone number and email address if you have one.